 - Creation of individualized annotations.

-- Control overlap of the labels.
+- Control of overlaps of the labeled ones.

-- Priority in the placement of the labels.
+- Priority in the placement of labels.

 - Display of labels within a range of scales.